merogersdev/peace-of-mind/README.md

 > npm i

+5. Run inital database migration script (Creates tables and necessary columns)

+> npm run migrate

-5. Run the following command in your terminal to start the backend server.
+6. Run the following command in your terminal to start the backend server.

 > npm run dev

-6. In another terminal, cd into the 'client' directory and install the frontend packages.
+7. In another terminal, cd into the 'client' directory and install the frontend packages.

 > npm i

-7. Run the client development server.
+8. Run the client development server.
 Note, the client connects automatically to the backend via http://localhost:5000.

 > npm run dev

-8. (Optional) To create a production build of the client files, run:
+9. (Optional) To create a production build of the client files, run:

 > npm run build